Ufinator/NewsApp-Backend/README.md

 ▶ Display news directly to the phone! <br>
 ▶ Simple website where the administrator can change the news <br>
 ▶ Dashboard is secured with a login page - No one can access it without the password <br>
+▶ Two seperated news fields: one for the day and one for the week! <br>

 # Documentation
 ## In progress...